Trust as Far as You Can Throw - The Event

 Discus World Records

 Is a world record that has stood for more than 35 years unbeatable?
-Maybe.
+As of April 14th 2024 the answer is yes.

 On June 6th, 1986 a handful of spectators at a small track meet in Neubrandenburg Germany witnessed what was previously though impossible - a discus throw over 240 feet (73 meters).